bg-omar/VAM/README.md

 ## 🔬 Author

 **ORCID**: [0009-0006-1686-3961](https://orcid.org/0009-0006-1686-3961)
-Conceived, written, and fearlessly pushed into the void by a person undeterred by the collapse of academic consensus.
+Conceived, written,  and fearlessly launched into the æther by a person undeterred by the collapse of academic consensus.

 ---

 ## 🧠 Topics of Interest

 - General Relativity vs Fluid Models
-- Æther Theory Redux (but make it spicy)
+- Æther Theory Redux (with turbulence)
 - Superfluid Analog Gravity
 - Quantum Topology in Continuum Mechanics
 - Gravitational Redshift without Geometry